Azure/azureml-assets/assets/models/system/stabilityai-stable-diffusion-2-inpainting/description.md

 > Note:
 >
-> - "image1" and "image2" string are base64 format.
+> - "image1" and "image2" strings are base64 format.
-> - "mask1" and "mask2" string are base64 format.
+> - "mask1" and "mask2" strings are base64 format.

 #### Sample output